 The goal for zones 1-6 is to prevent the rose bush from freezing and thawing.
 So wait until after you have had a couple of hard freezes.

 1. Hilling - Pile or “hill” up loose soil around the base of your plant.
-Don’t scrape up the soil to create a low area but bring in extra soil to cover the center of the rose.
+Don’t scrape up the soil which creates a low area but bring in extra soil to cover the center of the rose.
 Your mound should be at least 12” wide and high.
 Cover your mounded soil with mulch.
 We recommend our 100% Natural Mint Compost as the best choice, but you can also use other materials such as straw, fir boughs, or branches.

-2. Rose Cones - There are many different options for purchasing a rose cone ( biodegradable, recyclable, vinyl, mesh, etc).
+2. Rose Cones - There are many different options for purchasing a rose cone (biodegradable, recyclable, vinyl, mesh, etc).
 If you choose styrofoam, cut four or five 1-inch holes in around the top and bottom to aid with ventilation and prevent overheating.
 They all work in similar ways, so whatever you decide, choose the one that best aligns with your values.
 We always recommend shopping small businesses if you are able.

 Do not cover your plants too early as it may cause your rose to heat up inside the cone.
 We recommend covering your roses once your zone has experienced a few frosts.
 Once you’ve mounded up your soil around the base of the rose, gently place the cone over the top of the rose and place a weighted object on the cone to keep it from blowing away.
 You may need to trim back the rose or gently tie the canes together with twine.